Within Our Lifetime

-Within Our Lifetime – United For Palestine (WOL) is a pro-Palestinian and anti-Zionist activist organization primarily active in New York City.
-The organization was founded and is currently led by the Palestinian-American Muslim Nerdeen Kiswani.
+Within Our Lifetime – United For Palestine (WOL) is an American pro-Palestinian and anti-Zionist activist organization primarily active in New York City.
+The organization was founded and is currently led by Nerdeen Kiswani, a Palestinian-American Muslim.
 They are based out of Bay Ridge, a neighborhood in Brooklyn that is home to the majority of Palestinians in New York City.
 The Jerusalem Post has described them as the region's leading pro-Palestinian activist group.

 WOL organizes around four principles: the Palestinian right of return, anti-Zionism, the Palestinian right to resist, and internationalism.
 While the organization is centered around Palestinian liberation, they are also generally anti-imperialist.
 WOL has praised Hamas and engaged in confrontational protest tactics, attracting criticism from politicians such as Alexandria Ocasio-Cortez.
 A protester at a pro-Palestine march organised by WOL attacked a Jewish counterprotestor, Matt Greenman, in 2022.